mynttt/UpdateTool/README.md

-# Plex IMDB Rating Update Tool
+# IMDB Rating Update Tool for Plex

 A tool to update the IMDB ratings for Plex libraries that contain movies.